PlayVS Fortnite Rulebook

 126.96.36.199 A hardware or software malfunction (e.g. monitor power or peripheral disability or game glitch)

 Player illness, injury, or disability is not an acceptable reason for a player pause.
 In such a situation, the team must alert a League Official, who may in his/her sole discretion, grant a pause in order to evaluate the identified player to determine whether player is ready, willing, and able to continue playing within a reasonable period of time, as determined by the league official, but not to exceed a few minutes.
-If the League Official determines that the identified player is not able to continue playing within such reasonable period of time, then the identified player’s team shall forfeit the game unless a league official, in his/her discretion, determines that the game is subject to an Awarded Game Victory.
+If the League Official determines that the identified player is not able to continue playing within such reasonable period of time, then the identified player’s team shall forfeit the session unless a league official, in his/her discretion, determines that the session is subject to an Awarded Game Victory.

 7.4 Game Restart